Dataset Safety in Autonomous Driving: Requirements, Risks, and Assurance: Data Flywheel for E2E-AD

 \subsection{Automated annotation quality check}

 Offline autolabeling models are today used in large scale data annotation pipelines to reduce the cost of manual annotation \cite{ma2024zopp}.
 Though offline autolabeling models are not perfect and have errors in the outputs.
 Human based review of these errors are also slow process since model labelling errors are unpredictable.
 Automated quality check of annotations are automated methods to locate errors in the outputs of the annotation.
 We demonstrate our pipeline for automated review in figure \ref{fig:data-annotation-QC}.
-Automate error detection methods for object detectors have been studied for 2D methods in \cite{yatbaz2024run, tkachenko2023objectlab, ma2021delving}
+Automate error detection methods for object detectors have been studied for 2D methods in \cite{yatbaz2024run, tkachenko2023objectlab, ma2021delving}.
+The integration of foundation models such as SAM2 has significantly optimized this stage, allowing for semi-automatic mask generation that reduces manual annotation effort by up to 33-36\% while achieving accuracy nearly identical to manual ground truth \cite{some2026can}.